 In the case of both mobile apps and time clocks, there are additional features that can help prevent or reduce buddy punching, such as schedule enforcement and grace periods.
 These are settings that limit employee clock-ins and clock-outs according to the start and end times of their shifts.
 Grace periods can be set to allow a little wiggle room, such as 5 minutes early or 5 minutes late.
 In effect, it greatly limits employees’ ability to commit time theft.

 TimeForge supports these features on its mobile apps and time clocks, and they are some of the most effective ways to hold employees accountable and discourage buddy punching.

 When tech works together… buddy punching virtually disappears

 These technologies make up a pretty versatile toolbox.
 It’s not uncommon for TimeForge customers to use biometric time clocks for on-site staff but allow corporate office employees to clock in via mobile device or browser.
 With TimeForge, this is possible because it’s a cloud based system.
 Whether you clock in using a time clock, mobile phone app, tablet, or web browser, the platform tracks time in the cloud.
 This means managers can view and manage time cards from anywhere, and everything updates seamlessly.

-With a combination of complex passwords, IP restrictions, biometric verification, and schedule enforcement – whatever works for your business – you can greatly reduce buddy punching and protect your bottom line.
+With a combination of complex passwords, IP restrictions, biometric verification, and schedule enforcement – whatever works for your business – you can prevent buddy punching and protect your bottom line.